opsmekanix/Apache-Hadoop-WebHDFS/README.md

-LWP::Debug             is required for debugging GSSAPI connections LWP::Authen::Negotiate is the magic sauce for working with secure hadoop clusters parent                 included with Perl 5.10.1 and newer
+LWP::Debug             is required for debugging GSSAPI connections LWP::Authen::Negotiate is the magic sauce for working with secure hadoop clusters parent                 included with Perl 5.10.1 and newer File::Map              is used for mmap'ing files instead of slurping

 INSTALLATION